This article includes the following topics:

 In this example make sure the style on the tag is set to "Wrap".
 This should happen by default but if you find the paragraph is not populating correctly make sure the text is set to wrap.

 1. Add the Replaceable Fields

-Now that you believe the PDF has been setup correctly its time to get into the builder and start adding the replaceable fields.
-First start by putting the replaceable fields into position on the template.
-We will worry about adding the tags in after we've positioned all the fields.
+Now that you believe the PDF has been setup correctly, it is time to get into the builder and start adding the replaceable fields.
+Start by putting the replaceable fields into position on the template.
+We will worry about adding tags after we've positioned all the fields.
 We will skip any check boxes, signatures or other types of replaceable fields and focus on adding only the text type.
 Text fields is where you will be placing the tags that populate information from the CRM.
 The majority of the work will be with these so its best to work on them first.

 Use CTRL+C to copy the replaceables and the arrow keys on your keyboard to move them into place.
 This makes a quick and easy task out of creating the new replaceables and moving them into position; especially on tables of data.

 Now that we've positioned everything, let's move on to adding the tags used to populate information from the CRM.
 We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.

 When searching either page for a tag you can click CTRL+F to text search the page and easily locate the tag you are seeking.